vrtbl/passerine/README.md

 }
 ```

-Pattern matching on labels is used to *extract* the raw data that is used to construct that label.
+CSTPattern matching on labels is used to *extract* the raw data that is used to construct that label.

 *Tuples* are fairly simple – we already covered them – so we'll cover records next.
 A record is a set of fields: